 - if laws affecting with Wills and inheritance (directly or indirectly) have changed.

-How is a Will revoked or changed?
+How is a Will revoked ?

 A later Will generally revokes an earlier Will.
 Intentionally destroying or writing the word “revoked” on it a Will revokes it.

 A Will made before you are married is revoked when you get married (except if your Will states that it was made in contemplation of getting married).